afpineda/SimWheelESP32Config/README.md

 As a workaround, open your web browser and try one of these URL: `localhost:8000` or `localhost:8080`.
 The user interface will show in your browser.

+If your operating system is Windows 11, this issue is caused by some kind of security measure for files downloaded from the Internet.
+Download the ZIP file again and follow the [installation notes](./doc/Install_en.md) carefully.

 ## Other

 [Change log](./doc/ChangeLog.md)